 Technically, adding sparkling water in place of simple syrup just makes the drink fizzier and lighter.
 The carbonated water also adds to the volume of non-alcoholic liquid, making the drink smoother and easier to drink.
 For those of you who count calories and watch your sugar intake, the sparkling water adds a depth of flavor without the depth of calories and sugar.

 Does this drink pair well with any particular food?

 I love having appetizers with my cocktails before I start a meal.
-Tiny treats like egg rolls and plum sauce, or flat bread with humus and a drizzle of pomegranate molasses are perfect savory/ sweet pairing for the cherry vodka sour.
+Tiny treats like egg rolls and plum sauce, or flatbread with hummus and a drizzle of pomegranate molasses are the perfect savory/ sweet pairing for the cherry vodka sour.

 I find drinks and food compliment each other well when they share a common ingredient.
 If you agree, you might try Sous vide and grilled chicken with cherry bbq sauce.

 And if you really want to embrace the cherry theme, you can try a cherry cheesecake for dessert.